siri777333/Attrition-Risk-and-Workforce-Analytics/README.md

 Although Research & Development recorded the highest number of exits, Sales displayed a disproportionately high attrition burden relative to department size, indicating a higher workforce risk concentration.

- 4. Employee Satisfaction Indicates Retention Concerns The average Job Satisfaction score was calculated at 2.6 out of 4.This translates to:
+ 4. Employee Satisfaction Indicates Retention Concerns The average Job Satisfaction score was calculated at 2.6 out of 4.
+This translates to:
 * 65% Satisfaction Level
 * 34% Satisfaction Gap
 The results suggest that employee engagement and workplace satisfaction require further investigation to reduce future attrition risk